 FontLab Studio 5.1.5 and TypeTool 3.1.2 are affected.
 (FontLab VI is not.)

-The problems occur only on macOS 10.13 “High Sierra”
+The problems occur on macOS 10.13 “High Sierra” and later.

 In the Font Window, copy/pasting or appending glyphs does not work normally